OData Connector - Consuming Data

 <property name="oauth2.accessTokenUri" value="<end point for the request of a token>"/>

-In the following, excerpts of some example configurations for commonly used OAuth2 services are listed.
-Many of these services cannot be used as OData services.
+The following section lists excerpts from some sample configurations for commonly used OAuth 2.0 services.
+Some of these services cannot be used as OData services.
 Nevertheless, OAuth2 authentication can be used for direct HTTP access to the service in Groovy scripts.

 Spring Security OAuth2 Identity Provider